 The Bolsheviks’ agricultural policies were always premised on “primitive socialist accumulation,” the exploitation of the peasantry to finance investment in the industrial sector.
 The NEP transferred resources from the peasantry to the state in two ways.
 First, a tax was imposed on agricultural production.
 Second, the state purchased grain from the peasants at low prices and sold manufactured goods to them at high prices.
 The second channel only operated if the peasants willingly sold grain to the state.

 The NEP’s impact on investment was secondary to the existential need to feed the cities and the soldiers.
 This need was central to Bukharin’s vision of agricultural policy.
 Poor peasants have no surpluses, he said, so a successful procurement policy requires the participation of the middle and upper income peasants.
-They would willingly sell their grain to the state only at high procurement prices, but high procurement prices would slow the pace of industrialization — the Soviet Union would be “riding into socialism on a peasant nag.”7 Stalin wanted the Soviet Union to industrialize as quickly as possible, so he opposed Burharin’s position.
+The procurement prices should be high enough to ensure their willing participation.
+But high procurement prices would slow the pace of industrialization — the Soviet Union would be “riding into socialism on a peasant nag.”7 Stalin wanted the Soviet Union to industrialize as quickly as possible, so he opposed Burharin’s position.
 Bukharin moderated his views, but was nevertheless attacked as a right-deviationist in 1928.

 Stalin was fiercely disdainful of the peasantry, which “produces capitalists from its midst, and cannot help producing them, constantly and continuously.”8 He revived the hatred of the kulaks (wealthy peasants) that Lenin had kindled under War Communism (here).